 - Bipolar disease

-Although gluten is not a catch all for people with nerve disease, it is a known neurological toxin and intolerance/sensitivity should be ruled out in patients immediately.
-Other common environmental factors that can contribute to neurological symptoms and nerve damage include:
+Although gluten is not a catch all for people with nerve disease, it is a known neurological toxin and intolerance/sensitivity should be ruled out in those suffering with unexplained neurological diseases.
+If you are already following a gluten free diet, but continue to have neurological symptoms, consider that other common environmental factors can contribute to neurological symptoms and nerve damage as well:

 - aspartame (Nutrasweet)

-- Chemical pesticides, fungicides, and herbacides commonly sprayed on non organic produce
+- Chemical pesticides, fungicides, and herbicides commonly sprayed on non organic produce

 - Mercury exposure (present in some vaccines)